elinor-oren/tube-sensor/README.md

 * DFRobot Gravity Sound Level meter - connected to Analog pin A0, GND, VCC.
 * Waveshare LCD1602 - this LCD1602 requires much fewer connections than most LCDs and uses the I2C communication protocol, which simply means connecting the corresponding pins to the SDA (or A4) pin and SCL (or A5) pin on the Arduino Uno. connected to GND, VCC as well.
-* Neopixel 8 - connected to digital pin 6 for the datain Arduino signal, GND, VCC.
+* Neopixel 8 - connected to digital pin 6 for the DIN Arduino signal, GND, VCC.
+(Be sure that you're not connected to DO or data_out.)

 <img width="405" alt="schematic_circuit" src="https://github.com/elinor-oren/tube-sensor/assets/127933946/bb6f9408-84ac-45bb-adb6-183870be81d6">
 <img height="399" alt="breadboard_circuit" src="https://github.com/elinor-oren/tube-sensor/assets/127933946/ef5e5c21-7ccf-4866-bd77-3cf7ae2c7d09">